dragonflydb/documentation/docs/managing-dragonfly/cluster-mode.md

   [`cluster_mgr.py`](https://github.com/dragonflydb/dragonfly/blob/main/tools/cluster_mgr.py) as a
   reference for how to set up and configure a cluster.
 This script starts a cluster _locally_, but much of its logic can be reused for nodes present on remote machines as well.
 * Dragonfly does not yet support migration of slots data between nodes.
-Stay tuned.
+Changing slot allocation will result in data removal.